zhenning/riak_wiki/pages/Riak/Installation/Installing-on-Debian-and-Ubuntu.md

-> The following steps have been tested to work with Riak on Debian
-> version 6.05 and Ubuntu version 12.04.
+<div class="info">The following steps have been tested to work with Riak on Debian version 6.05 and Ubuntu version 12.04.</div>

-Installation of Riak on Debian or Ubuntu based systems is possible with a binary package or by [compiling Riak from source code](https://wiki.basho.com/Installing-Riak-from-Source.html).
+Riak can be installed on Debian or Ubuntu based systems with a binary package or by [compiling Riak from source code](https://wiki.basho.com/Installing-Riak-from-Source.html).